 - Once the ethics committee from the leading investigation site completes its review of the trial application, no review by other sites involved in the clinical trial are required

 - Introduction of an umbrella clinical trial authorization for all three phases of registration studies (instead of the original phase-by-phase approvals)

-- Clinical trial samples can be tested by the sponsor or an entrusted third-party testing lab, rather than having to be tested by a government accredited testing lab
+- Clinical trial samples can be tested by the sponsor or an entrusted third-party testing lab, rather than having to be tested by a government-accredited testing lab

 - When investigating generic products, sponsors are able to choose their phase I trials sites, but new products still need to be investigated at phase I trial sites previously accredited by the CFDA

-- New drugs and devices in development which meet urgent clinical need or for rare disease in China can be approved for marketing conditions if the data from early or mid-stage trials show promising clinical value.
+- New drugs and devices in development which meet an urgent clinical need or for rare disease in China can be approved for marketing conditions if the data from early or mid-stage trials show promising clinical value.

 Ambiguities about the regulations

 While there is a lot of information getting available on the changes, yet there are many ambiguities and questions that linger on.
-Most of them have been related to the practical changes that will be seen in the timelines and method of approval.
+Most of them have been related to the practical changes that will be seen in the timelines and methods of approval.

 Opportunity to connect with China FDA

 If you have a chance to get an appointment with China FDA officials, it’s great.
 It’d be very wise to utilize this opportunity and get clarity about various aspects related to your projects.